 The technology behind OpenAI’s new ChatGPT service could change how humans interact with applications and machines.
-Tech giants such as Microsoft and Google are racing to catch up by launching their own AI-powered chatbots, realizing this technology can improve their search capabilities and enhance their product offerings.
+Tech giants such as Microsoft and Google are racing to catch up by launching their own AI-powered chatbots, realising this technology can improve their search capabilities and enhance their product offerings.

 As new AI technologies and applications flood the market, strict governance will be critical.
 Disruptive technologies like these can have a significant impact on service delivery.
-Organizations will need the capabilities of a robust service management platform to manage this.
+Organisations will need the capabilities of a robust service management platform to manage this.

 AI-powered chatbot technology can understand human language and generate accurate, relevant responses.
-This will likely change current innovation strategies, resulting in a new wave of modernized applications that eliminate the need for complex user interfaces to interact with software and machines.
+This will likely change current innovation strategies, resulting in a new wave of modernised applications that eliminate the need for complex user interfaces to interact with software and machines.